Kong/charts/charts/kong/README.md

       TZ: "Europe/Berlin"
 ```

-#### The `serviceDiscovery` section
+#### The `gatewayDiscovery` section

-Kong Ingress Controller v2.9 has introduced service discovery which allows
+Kong Ingress Controller v2.9 has introduced gateway discovery which allows
-the controller to discover Gateway instances that it should configure.
+the controller to discover Gateway instances that it should configure using
+an Admin API Kubernetes service.

 You'll be able to configure this feature through configuration section under
-`ingressController.serviceDiscovery`.

-For admin API service discovery:
+`ingressController.gatewayDiscovery`:

-- If `ingressController.serviceDiscovery.enable` is set to `false`: the ingress controller
+- If `ingressController.gatewayDiscovery.enabled` is set to `false`: the ingress controller
   will control a pre-determined set of Gateway instances based on Admin API URLs
   (provided under the hood via `CONTROLLER_KONG_ADMIN_URL` environment variable).

-- If `ingressController.serviceDiscovery.enable` is set to `true`: the ingress controller
+- If `ingressController.gatewayDiscovery.enabled` is set to `true`: the ingress controller
   will dynamically locate Gateway instances by watching the specified Kubernetes
   service.
   (provided under the hood via `CONTROLLER_KONG_ADMIN_SVC` environment variable).

-  The following admin API Service flags have to be provided in order for service
+  The following admin API Service flags have to be provided in order for gateway
   discovery to work:

-  - `ingressController.serviceDiscovery.adminApiService.name`
+  - `ingressController.gatewayDiscovery.adminApiService.name`
-  - `ingressController.serviceDiscovery.adminApiService.namespace`
+  - `ingressController.gatewayDiscovery.adminApiService.namespace`

 Using this feature requires a split release installation of Gateways and Ingress Controller.
 For exemplar `values.yaml` files which use this feature please see: [examples README.md](./example-values/README.md).